uutils/uutils.github.io/content/playground-how-it-works.md

 Key details:

 - **Pipeline execution**: each pipe stage is a fresh WASM instantiation.
 The stdout of one stage becomes the stdin of the next.
-- **Command dispatch**: every command goes through `["coreutils", command, ...args]` - the WASM binary is a multicall binary, similar to BusyBox.
+- **Command dispatch**: coreutils commands go through `["coreutils", command, ...args]` - the core WASM binary is a multicall binary, similar to BusyBox.
+Standalone modules (`grep`, `find`, `diff`, `sed`…) are invoked **directly by their own name** as `argv[0]`, since each is its own binary rather than a multicall entry.
+- **On-demand loading**: if a command lives in a standalone module that hasn't been fetched yet, the shell loads that module first (printing a `loading <module>… done` notice), then runs the command.
 - **Path resolution**: relative paths are resolved against a virtual `cwd` maintained by the JS shell.

 ## WASM Loading & Initialization

+The playground splits its WASM into one eagerly-loaded core binary and several optional modules fetched lazily, keeping the initial page download small.

 <pre class="mermaid">
 flowchart TB